jeroenherczeg/jeroenherczeg/README.md

 Most recently, I contributed agents and orchestration work to the Google + BBC AI Agents demo at IBC2025, winner of the Broadcast Tech Innovation Award.

-I'm currently writing [**Retrieval-Augmented Generation: An Engineer's Guide to Building RAG Systems with Your Own Data**](https://leanpub.com/retrieval-augmented-generation) on Leanpub.
+I wrote [**Retrieval-Augmented Generation: An Engineer's Guide to Building RAG Systems with Your Own Data**](https://leanpub.com/retrieval-augmented-generation) now available on Leanpub.

 I write about practical AI engineering at [herczeg.be/blog](https://herczeg.be/blog).